liferay-search/liferay-docs/en/developer/reference/articles/02-java-apis.markdown

 [TOC levels=1-4]

-Here you'll find Javadoc for @product-ver@ and @product@ apps.
+Here you'll find Javadoc for @sharepoint-ver@ and @sharepoint@ apps.
 Note that each link to the Javadoc listed here opens in a new window.

 For help finding module attributes and configuring dependencies, see [Configuring Dependencies](/docs/7-2/customization/-/knowledge_base/c/configuring-dependencies).

-## @product-ver@ Java APIs
+## @sharepoint-ver@ Java APIs

-This table contains links to the Javadoc for @product-ver@ API modules.
+This table contains links to the Javadoc for @sharepoint-ver@ API modules.
 The root location for these modules' Javadoc is [here](@platform-ref@/7.2-latest/javadocs/).